dahmansphi/protectai/README.md

 # Reference

-please follow up on the project page to find the academic published paper on the project
+please follow up on the [publications](https://dahmansphi.com/publications/) on the website to find the academic [published paper](https://www.scienceopen.com/hosted-document?doi=10.14293/PR2199.000907.v1)